AfricArxiv/community-engagement/README.md

 # Collaborate
-Read and add to our [Community Engagement Wiki](https://github.com/AfricArxiv/community-engagement/wiki) here on GitHub.

 Join us in spreading the word about scholarly communication in and about Africa with us.
 Here is what you can do:
 - Submit your research output to the AfricArXiv repository: https://info.africarxiv.org/submit/
 - Join any of our communication channels: https://info.africarxiv.org/contact/